Julian-604/ALL/README.md

 Data in the application layer is in application format it needs to be translated to a different format to be sent over the network

-the presentation layer's jon is to translate between application and network formats
+the presentation layer's json is to translate between application and network formats

 for instance encryption of data as it is sent, and decryption of data as it is received